Share buyback

 Tab navigation

-A shareholder wishing to sell Swiss Re shares could do so either via the ordinary trading line or via the second trading line.
-Swiss Re shares sold via the second trading line were subject to the Swiss federal withholding tax rate of 35 percent on the difference between the repurchase price of the Swiss Re share and its nominal value of CHF 0.10.
-The Company or its agent deducted this tax from the repurchase price for payment to the Federal Tax Administration.
-Shareholders domiciled in Switzerland are entitled to a reimbursement of the withholding tax provided they were beneficial owners of the shares at the time they were surrendered and they do not avoid taxes (Article 21 of the Withholding Tax Law).
+A shareholder wishing to sell Swiss Re shares may do so either on the ordinary trading line or on the second trading line.
+Swiss Re shares which are sold on the second trading line are subject to the Swiss federal withholding tax rate of 35 percent on the difference between the repurchase price of the Swiss Re share and its nominal value.
+This tax will be deducted from the repurchase price and paid directly to the Swiss Federal Tax Administration.
+Shareholders domiciled in Switzerland are entitled to a refund of the Swiss withholding tax provided they were the beneficial owners of the Swiss Re shares at the time of the sale via the second trading line (i.e. settlement of the repurchase transaction) and there is no tax avoidance (Article 21 et seq. of the Withholding Tax Law).
 Shareholders domiciled outside Switzerland may reclaim the withholding tax in accordance with any applicable double taxation agreements.
-All shareholders must seek their own specific tax advice, and nothing herein is intended or should be considered as tax advice.

 Official buyback announcements in German and French

-Swiss Re registered shares on the second line
+Swiss Re shares

 Swiss Re Ltd